skyfe79/Awesome/README.md

 - [aws-lambda-power-tuning](https://github.com/alexcasalboni/aws-lambda-power-tuning) - AWS Lambda Power Tuning is an open-source tool that can help you visualize and fine-tune the memory/power configuration of Lambda functions.
 It runs in your own AWS account - powered by AWS Step Functions - and it supports three optimization strategies: cost, speed, and balanced.
 - [ccundo](https://github.com/RonitSachdev/ccundo) - ccundo seamlessly integrates with Claude Code to provide granular undo functionality.
 It reads directly from Claude Code's session files to track file operations and allows you to selectively revert changes with full preview and cascading safety.
 - [opendia](https://github.com/aaronjmars/opendia) - Connect your browser to AI models.
 Just use Dia on Chrome, Arc or Firefox.
+- [XcodeBuildMCP](https://github.com/cameroncooke/XcodeBuildMCP) - A Model Context Protocol (MCP) server that provides Xcode-related tools for integration with AI assistants and other MCP clients.
 - [claude-task-master](https://github.com/eyaltoledano/claude-task-master) - An AI-powered task-management system you can drop into Cursor, Lovable, Windsurf, Roo, and others.
 - [engine](https://github.com/playcanvas/engine) - Powerful web graphics runtime built on WebGL, WebGPU, WebXR and glTF
 - [DPaint-js](https://github.com/steffest/DPaint-js) - Webbased image editor, modeled after the legendary Deluxe Paint with a focus on retro Amiga file formats: read and write Amiga icon files and IFF ILBM images